Iranian-made kamikaze drones strike near Kyiv

 "These weapons will help Ukraine defend its skies from attacks and strengthen their overall missile defense alongside the US NASAMS," UK Defense Secretary Ben Wallace said.

-The systems, which Kyiv has long wanted, are designed to provide medium- to long-range defense against missile attacks.
+The systems, which Kyiv has long wanted, are designed to provide medium- to long-range defence against missile attacks.

 Nato is keeping a wary eye on Russia's movements but has so far seen no change in its nuclear posture.
 Russia is expected to hold its own nuclear exercises soon, possibly at the same time as Nato or just after, according to Nato diplomats.